kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ## Methodology

-The following workflow outlines the processing of a single 1km tile.
+The following workflow outlines the processing of a single 1km tile (here `"280_5652_1"`) with all the data sources and intermediate artifacts involved.

+White arrows symbolize the usage of available data (e.g. aerial images) whereas the arrows with color indicate the flow of artifacts within the processing chain.
+I.e. those artifacts change when another tile (spatial area) is processed, whereas the set of source aerial images stays the same.

 ![methodology](methodology.png)

-First, all buildings, their address, their exact location and their polygon outlines (e.g. a rectangle for a simple 4 wall building) are extracted from OpenStreetMap (OSM).
+Enough said, let's dive into the processing steps.
+We start with the first blue box, where given a tile extent all buildings, described by their address, exact location and polygon outlines (e.g. rectangles for simple 4-wall buildings) are extracted from OpenStreetMap (OSM).

-Each building is identified with a unique ID (we will just reuse the original `way_id`).
+Each building is identified with a unique ID (we will just reuse the original `way_id` from OSM).
 The outline is used for cropping images and for extracting the solar yield.

 A square-shaped area around a single building is cropped from the large aerial image tiles.
-The images are passed to an Machine Learning (ML) based solar panel segmentation model which assigns to each pixel an solar-panel existence probability.
+The images are passed to an Machine Learning (ML) based solar-panel detection model which assigns to each pixel a solar-panel existence probability.

 The building outlines (i.e. the building roofs) combined with solar energy yield bitmaps provide the **potential** (i.e. maximimal possible) amount of energy.
 The segmentation results are combined with solar energy yield data as well.